myspotontheweb/godemo/README.md

 **Note:**

-In version v0.10.1 there appears to be a bug where an Ingress is not being created.
-Apply the following work-around which patches the helm release
+When using Draft v0.10.1, I encountered a bug [where an Ingress is not being created](https://github.com/Azure/draft/issues/336).
+The following work-around will patch the helm release.

 ```
 helm upgrade go-demo charts/go --set ingress.enabled=true --set basedomain=k8s.local